-The Commission’s Patient-Clinician Communication Program focuses on communication between patients and clinicians across the patient journey.
-The program will use a person-centred approach to improving communication by enhancing the patients’ role in clinical communication, decision making, advocacy and self-determination, to facilitate safety and quality outcomes.
+Patient-clinician communication focuses on communication between patients and clinicians across the patient journey.
+It uses a person-centred approach to improve communication by enhancing the patients’ role in clinical communication, decision making, advocacy and self-determination, to facilitate safety and quality outcomes.

 The Commission has developed three information sheets to assist senior executives and clinical leaders, healthcare providers and consumers improve patient-clinician communication at transitions of care in hospitals.